 - The methodology that GRESB employs considers issues similar to the Sustainalytics ESG rating framework and green bond issuer assessment.
 A strong and typical ratings methodology rates companies in the areas of commitment, disclosure, and performance.
 GRESB's methodology assesses companies in the abovementioned areas, under the broad themes of management and policy, and implementation and measurement. - GRESB rates REITs, real estate property funds and developers on a score of 0-100.
-The rated are divided into 4 rating categories, 'Green Starter, 'Green Walk', 'Green Talk', and 'Green Star', where the category of 'Green Star' represents the highest scoring (i.e. with a score of a minimum of 50 under the two themes of Management and Policy, and Implementation and Measurement). - The 'Green Star' label not only identifies top performers, but also recognizes the rated entities for integration of sustainability issues.
-Sustainalytics is of the opinion that such recognition encourages further disclosure and improvement around performance of these sustainability issues. - This is validated by GRESB, which confirms that the average GRESB Score currently stands at 56, as compared to 47 in 2014.
-GRESB has collected data to demonstrate that companies, real estate funds and REITs reporting to GRESB improve performance over time.
-For example, GRESB states that entities reporting for 7 years outperform the global average by 12 points. - While nature of data collection and submission is voluntary, GRESB verifies submitted data; - GRESB assessment areas include market best practices like LEED certifications; - The methodology and indicators are aligned with credible third-party norms like Global Reporting Initiative (GRI) and PRI; - GRESB collects and reports on data on key quantitative performance indicators, like total water saved, and total amount of CO2 emissions mitigated.
+The GRESB Rating is based on the GRESB Score and its quintile position relative to the GRESB universe, with annual calibration of the model.
+If the entity is placed in the top quintile, it will be a GRESB 5 Star rated entity; if it ranks in the bottom quintile, it will be a GRESB 1 Star rated entity, etc.11 - Entities with scores higher than 50 on both the Implementation & Measurement and the Management & Policy dimensions are rated a "Green Star" and can communicate their position.
+The 'Green Star' label not only identifies top performers, but also recognizes the rated entities for integration of sustainability issues.
+Sustainalytics is of the opinion that such recognition encourages further disclosure and improvement around performance of these sustainability issues. - This is validated by GRESB, which confirms that the average GRESB Score for 2017 was 63, as compared to 60 in 2016, 56 in 2015, and 47 in 2014.
+12 GRESB has collected data to demonstrate that companies, real estate funds and REITs reporting to GRESB improve performance over time. - While nature of data collection and submission is voluntary, GRESB verifies submitted data; - GRESB assessment areas include market best practice like LEED certifications. - The methodology and indicators are aligned with credible third-party norms like Global Reporting Initiative (GRI) and PRI.

-10 https://api.gresb.com/results2015/results
+11 https://gresb.com/your-results/